Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 She nodded.
 "That's how I feel about it...
 Right now, at least."

 Sena, sitting next to Mio, "Mimi...
-Your heart's big enough for everone to have a slice."
+Your heart's big enough for everyone to have a slice."

 Noah seconded Mio, "OK, well, no time like the present!
 Let's do something to help!"

-Lanz agreed.
-"Yeah, why not?
+Lanz: "Yeah, why not?
 Ethel helped us out way back, after all."

 Eunie, getting back to her relaxed position{{footnote: With one foot on her chair.}}: "Now we've got a chance to give something back, right?"